Explore these pages about the museum collections

 Contact Lens Collection (CLC)

 The BOA Museum is home to an internationally significant Contact Lens Collection (CLC) which has been built up from a number of sources and is under active development.
 The CLC was augmented recently by gifts from several individuals who were active in the pioneering days and various contemporary manufacturing companies, most notably AMO, Cantor & Nissel, Hydron, Rayner Ltd and Bausch & Lomb (UK) Ltd. Objects from abroad, most notably the former Czechoslovakia, make this collection of far wider importance.
 We even have Leonardo di Caprio's contact lens!
 The Norman Bier Archive was donated in 2010 and his associated personal collection of contact lenses, artificial eyes and low vision aids was transferred to the museum from City University in August 2013.
+In 2016 we acquired the greater part of the former University of Aston Ophthalmic Museum maintained there by the late Tony Sabell.
+This includes items relating to the important experimental work of Josef Dallos before he fled to England from Hungary,

 The Peter and Jean Hansell Collection of Eyebaths, donated by the late Dr Jean Hansell in 2012, is surely the finest of its type in any public collection.